stefanthorstenson/crazymeow/doc/design_crazypilot.md

 **Purpose:** Core flight logic.
 Evaluates sensor and controller data on each loop tick and transitions between states.
 Computes and issues setpoint commands.

 **Key responsibilities:**
-- Maintain current state (`Standby`, `TakeOff`, `Flying`, `Landing`, `CrazyflieError`, `ControllerError`).
+- Maintain current state (`Initializing`, `Standby`, `TakeOff`, `Flying`, `Landing`, `CrazyflieError`, `ControllerError`).
 - On each tick: read latest telemetry from `CrazyflieInterface` and latest axis values from `ControllerInput`; apply state logic and send commands via `CrazyflieInterface`.
 - Maintain an internal `z_target` (float, metres) representing the current commanded absolute altitude.
 Updated each tick by integrating the altitude rate command: `z_target += altitude_rate * dt`.
 Clamped to [0.0, 1.2] m.
 - Apply safety clamping (xy speed cap 1.0 m/s, altitude rate cap 0.3 m/s) before issuing any setpoint.
 - Apply 5 % deadzone to all joystick axes before use.
 - Track timeouts (controller outage 0.5 s, all-zero input 10 s, controller error auto-land 2.0 s, crazyflie outage 0.5 s) using monotonic timestamps.
 - Monitor reported altitude and xy speed each tick for safety violations: if altitude > 1.5 m or xy speed > 1.2 m/s, start a 1 s violation timer; reset the timer if the condition clears; transition to Landing if the timer expires.
-- Monitor battery voltage each tick: in Standby, only allow transition to TakeOff if battery voltage > 3.5 V; in TakeOff and Flying, transition to Landing immediately if battery voltage < 3.35 V.
+- Monitor battery voltage each tick: in Standby, only allow transition to TakeOff if battery voltage > 3.5 V; in TakeOff and Flying, transition to Landing immediately if battery voltage < 3.35 V. Note: battery voltage is always available by the time Standby is reached, since Initializing requires telemetry to be OK before transitioning.

 **State transition summary:**

 ```
+Initializing  → Standby         : CF data OK  AND  controller connected
 Standby       → TakeOff         : altitude axis > 50 % positive max  AND  battery > 3.5 V
 TakeOff       → Flying          : altitude > 0.35 m
 TakeOff       → CrazyflieError  : CF data gap > 0.5 s